bioinfomaticsCSU/BOSS/README.md

 3)Output.

-ScaffoldSet.fa is the file which includes scaffolds produced by LNSG.
+ScaffoldSet.fa is the file which includes scaffolds produced by BOSS.